tornadorex/portfolio/obsidian.md

 # Setting up a Knowledge Base with Obsidian

 Welcome to this quick-start guide to setting up a personal knowledge base with [Obsidian](https://obsidian.md/).
 Obsidian is available for multiple platforms, including Windows, MacOS, iOS, and Android.
-It’s the perfect place to gather thoughts or take notes, and it even allows you to sync your knowledge base across devices or publish it as a wiki or a website if that’s your thing.
+It's the perfect place to gather thoughts or take notes, and it even allows you to sync your knowledge base across devices or publish it as a wiki or a website if that's your thing.
 You can download it [here](https://obsidian.md/download) and follow instructions to install it on your preferred OS [here](https://help.obsidian.md/install).

 This guide was written using the desktop version, so for mobile users your mileage may vary, especially for things that require keyboard keys like Ctrl/Cmd.